English to Persian video translator online | AI tool | HeyGen

 Frequently asked questions

-Upload your video to HeyGen, generate an English transcript, review it for names and key terms, then translate it to Persian and preview the timing before exporting SRT or VTT subtitles.
+Upload your video to HeyGen, generate an English transcript, review it for names and key terms, then translate it into Persian and preview the timing before exporting SRT or VTT subtitles.

 Yes.
 HeyGen transcribes spoken English and translates it into Persian in a single workflow.
 For professional use, it’s best to review the output to confirm terminology and tone.